Last updated:

 The Center for Disaster Philanthropy (CDP) has supported recovery from various cyclone disaster events.
 For example, in partnership with Google, CDP awarded $50,000 to Habitat for Humanity International to enable the self-recovery of the affected families that have not received any assistance in response to Tropical Cyclone Seroja.

-Officials from Mozambique’s National Institute for Disaster Risk Management have deployed to the most at-risk provinces.
+Officials from Mozambique’s National Institute for Disaster Risk Management deployed to the most at-risk provinces.
 Additionally, Emergency Operational Centers were activated in Manica, Nampula, Niassa, Sofala, Tete and Zambezia provinces.

 More ways to help